By Celia Coates

 Humans have known how to visualize for thousands of years.
-It’s natural to us.
-Paleolithic cave paintings in Lascaux provide evidence of all three of the basic elements for using our minds in this way:
+It’s a natural and useful ability.
+Paleolithic cave paintings in Lascaux provide evidence of all three of the basic reasons to use our minds in this way:

-Evoking specific images (detailed, beautiful paintings of animals – and humans)
+* to envision specific images (detailed, beautiful paintings of animals and

 The kind of visualization we are discussing is the cognitive process of purposefully creating mental images for a beneficial physiological, psychological, or practical effect.
 (Just a side note – everyone does not “see” the images, but we can use the other senses to call up what we need to evoke.)
 Visualization can help us to win at sports, achieve career goals, or become healthy.
 There are many, many possible uses and some of the modern teachers say that “it helps you to get anything you want.”
 Doty found that getting all that he wanted wasn’t a simple gain.

 When he was 12 years old, Doty happened to meet Ruth, the mother of the owner of a magic shop.
 She taught him about the magic of the mind.
 He was growing up very poor in a very troubled family and just surviving deprivation and misfortune were hard.
 Then Ruth taught him four “tricks”,

 1) How to relax and be aware of his body